Musicians

 EFE BALTACIGIL

-James Garlick teaches violin and chamber music at Macalester College and performs often with the Minnesota Orchestra and St. Paul Chamber Orchestra.
+James Garlick teaches violin and chamber music at Macalester College and performs with Minnesota Orchestra.
 He has performed concerti from Tchaikovsky to Piazzolla with orchestras including the Northwest Sinfonietta, Everett Philharmonic, Seattle Baroque Orchestra, Cascade Symphony, and Philharmonia Northwest.
-Recent highlights include a performance of Mendelssohn’s Violin Concerto in Medellin, Colombia with Orquestra Sinfonica EAFIT and a tour to South Africa with the Minnesota Orchestra.
-He is Co-Artistic Director of the Port Angeles-based chamber music festival, Music on the Strait.
+This season, he returned to Medellin’s Orquestra Sinfonica EAFIT performance to perform the Barber Violin Concerto, and made his third visit to Cuba to teach and perform with American and Cuban musicians.

 James attributes his love of music to his many teachers and mentors in Port Angeles.
-He began lessons with JoDee Ahmann at age five and also worked closely with Phil and Deborah Morgan-Ellis, Nico Snel, Helena Emery, and Ron Jones.
-As a proud graduate of the strings program in Port Angeles, James believes strongly in the importance of encouraging and fostering music in public schools—not only to nurture young musicians but also to enrich the entire community.
+He began lessons with JoDee Ahmann at age five and also worked closely with local music educators Phil and Deborah Morgan-Ellis, Nico Snel, Helena Emery, and Ron Jones.
+As a proud graduate of the strings program in Port Angeles, James believes in encouraging and fostering music in public schools—not only to nurture young musicians but also to enrich the entire community.

 James earned degrees in violin performance from Oberlin Conservatory and neuroscience from Oberlin College as well as a graduate degree from The Juilliard School.
-He recently completed three seasons as a full-time member of the violin section of the Minnesota Orchestra and also performs regularly with the Saint Paul Chamber Orchestra and Seattle Symphony.
+He’s currently completing his fourth season as a full-time member of the violin section of the Minnesota Orchestra and also performs regularly with the Saint Paul Chamber Orchestra and Seattle Symphony.
 As concertmaster, James has led Orchestra Prometheus Chicago, the Amarillo Symphony, Juilliard Orchestra, Northwest Sinfonietta, Cascade Symphony, Bellevue Philharmonic, and others.
-James previously taught violin at St. Olaf College.
 He performs on a 1991 Samuel Zygmuntowicz violin.
-He divides his time between Minneapolis and Port Angeles with his wife Emily and child Arthur.
+With his wife Emily and child Arthur, he divides his time between Minneapolis and Port Angeles.

 Violin (Co-Artistic Director, Music on the Strait)